InnerSourceCommons/InnerSourcePatterns/change-developers-mindset.md

+## Title
-## Change the developers mindset
+Change the developers mindset

 ## Context

 * Top-down InnerSource support exists.
 * 3k population of developers.
-* Middle Management is not supporting InnerSource.
+* Middle management is not supporting InnerSource.
 * There's already a successful InnerSource group in the early stages.
 * Code visibility is product dependent.